 - Healthy fats – Pasture raised, organic tallow, lard, and duck fat are all good choices for in the beginning, as they agree with most people right away.
 Butter from pasture raised cows is also important for making ghee, and later for eating just as butter.
 Coconut oil and olive oil are also good to have.

 - Organic produce – Variety is really important long term.
 But, these staples you’ll want to have on hand to start with, and on a regular basis.
-Onions, garlic, carrots, celery, winter squash, and apples.
+Onions, garlic, carrots, celery, summer squash, and apples.
 With those, you’ll be able to make so many nourishing dishes.

 - Pepper corns – You’ll use these for making stock and broth, and grinding them is the tastiest way to have pepper to season food, too.

 - Fermented foods – These take some time to ferment, so it’s a good idea to make them well before you plan to start the GAPS diet.
 The very best fermented food to start with is homemade sauerkraut, which I show how to make here.
 Depending on your body, you’ll need some fermented dairy products at some point as well.
 Some people start with yogurt right away, and some do better with sour cream.
 Still others have to wait longer to introduce dairy.
 In any case, you’ll want to at least start thinking about getting some homemade yogurt started.
 I show how to make yogurt from raw milk here.

 - Organic nut butter – This is nice to have for making snacks and treats.

 - Tea herbs – You’ll need fresh ginger root, mint leaves, and chamomile can be nice to have.
 I show how to make the GAPS diet tea here.

 - Fresh herbs – These really enhance cooking.
 You can buy them at the store, but if you grow them yourself, that’s even better!